Click on any thumbnail to view an enlarged

 March 1982.
 Yumio Nawa wrote and article on

-the Developement of the Ninja in this issue.
+the Development of the Ninja in this issue.

 Also this magazine is in a Okuse Heishichiro